tkoskine/ahven/README.rst

 This is a bug fix release.

 The release fixes the reporting of skipped tests in Ahven.XML_Runner.
 Also, support for GNAT 3.15p was removed.
+Documentation generation tool was changed from Adabrowse to `Sphinx`_.

 Ahven 2.1 (2011-09-24)